thomas302/Solid-Of-Revolution/README.md

 To do a standard revolution around the y axis set f(x) to the function to be graphed, and g(x) to the maximum value of f(x) on the interval.
 This value is normally f(x2).

+## In Progress Features
+1. Volume of solids of revolution
+  a. feature is in a semi functional state.
+It returns the volume of a solid of revolution around the x axis, I dont know why (it should be around the y axis)
+3. Revolution Around arbitrary axis
+  a.
+No Progress as of right now.
+Will likely work by rotating points such that the arbitrary axis is the x axis, then rotatting around the x axis, then rotating the resultant solid back into place.

 ## Useful Resources

 The [OpenSCAD Cheatsheet](https://openscad.org/cheatsheet/) contains a list of functions and features built in to the program.
 The section with mathematical functions is especially useful.